neurodivergence/neurodivergence/README.md

 dni:
 - past exes who ARE adults. i can forgive teens (13-18) for their actions, they're learning from their mistakes. its wrong but its alright
-- i block freely idgaf, usually when youre creep
 - i am strange, i do not want to act normal. i have tolerance acting normal now
+- youre free to vent your problems to me. im mental health advocate

 > anyways check out my art